DOI-USGS/EflowStats/README.md

 And you can update with:
 `update.packages()`

-It is also possible to install without add GRAN to your rprofile, but automatic package updates will not be installed with `update.packages()`.
+It is also possible to install without adding GRAN to your rprofile, but automatic package updates will not be installed with `update.packages()`.
 ```
-install.packages("smwrData", repos=c("https://owi.usgs.gov/R",getOption("repos")))
+install.packages("EflowStats", repos=c("https://owi.usgs.gov/R",getOption("repos")))
 ```
 More details are available at the [GRAN web page.](https://owi.usgs.gov/R/gran.html)